vitejs/vite/docs/config/server-options.md

 - **Type:** `boolean`

-Set to `true` to exit if port is already in use, instead of automatically try the next available port.
+Set to `true` to exit if port is already in use, instead of automatically trying the next available port.

 ## server.https